Socialist Seguro, far-right leader Ventura head for Portugal’s presidential run-off

 “While the presidency is largely symbolic, Ventura is the only candidate signalling a more interventionist approach, though EIU sees this as unlikely to translate into victory,” it said.

-Other contenders included retired Admiral Henrique Gouveia e Melo, who led the country’s Covid-19 vaccination campaign, with 12.3 per cent, and even comedian Manuel Joao Vieira, who had just over 1 per cent of the vote, according to partial results, on a promise of a Ferrari sports car for every Portuguese and tap wine in every home.
+Other contenders included retired Admiral Henrique Gouveia e Melo, who led the country’s Covid-19 vaccination campaign, with 12.3 per cent, and even comedian Manuel Joao Vieira, who had just more than 1 per cent of the vote, according to partial results, on a promise of a Ferrari sports car for every Portuguese and tap wine in every home.
 REUTERS